Featured Comment

 Push the air out of the bag and seal tightly.
 Rest in the refrigerator for 2-3 days and flip the bag once or twice a day to encourage even coloring.

-Pat them dry with kitchen paper, then transfer them to an airtight container.
-Store in the refrigerator.
+ii.
+Pat them dry with kitchen paper, then transfer them to a clean, lidded airtight container.
+Add a fresh splash of rice vinegar to help preserve them (thank you for the tip Vincent!), then seal and store in the refrigerator.

 How to Store